cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/enforce-sessions.md

 <Aside type='Warning'>

-Users must be on the latest beta version of the WARP client.
-Users on previous versions will be blocked.
+For WARP sessions to function correctly with Gateway policies, end users must have the latest beta version of the WARP client installed on their devices.
+Gateway policies with WARP sessions configured will automatically block users who do not have the latest beta version of the client installed.

 </Aside>